brazier-dev/hikari-flare/docs/source/guides/state.md

 `component.set()` clones components.
 It does not modify them in place.
 ```

-One helper method is also provided to help edit components.
+A helper method is also provided to help edit components.

 ```python
 @flare.button(label="Click me!")